dnsimple/dnsimple-api-examples/terraform/dns-change-management/README.md

 ### Step 4: Create a Terraform plan

-Before creating a plan, you should update the domain name in the `main.tf` file to match the zone you want to manage.
-You can do this by updating the `domain` local variable:
+Before creating a plan, update the domain name in the `main.tf` file to match the zone you want to manage.
+Do this by updating the `domain` local variable:

 ```hcl
 locals {